sree453/collegedemo/README.md

 2. TF-IDF vectorizer converts movie metadata into numerical vectors.
 3. Cosine similarity is calculated between movies.
 4. Based on a given movie, top similar movies are recommended.
+5. If the person doesn't know any movies based on description we can also find the recommendation.

 🧪 Example Output